reednel/pages/src/content/drink/gin-gin-mule.md

   - Muddle the mint leaves in the bottom of the serving glass.
   - Combine gin, lime juice, and simple syrup in a mixing glass with ice.
   - Stir until well chilled.
-  - Strain into the serving glass over the mint, and (optinally) ice.
+  - Strain into the serving glass over the mint, and (optionally) ice.
   - Top with Ginger ale.
 ---